 The property you have inherited could have various taxes due on it.
 Some of the common taxes which may be due are as follows:

-If the total value of the deceased’s estate is greater than £325,000, then inheritance will become due on the property.
-This is called the “Nil Rate Band”.
+If the deceased's estate's total value is greater than £325,000, then inheritance tax will become due on the property.
+This is called the "Nil Rate Band".
 The amount greater than £325,000 will be subject to 40% inheritance tax.

-Inheritance tax becomes due within 12 months of the death of the deceased and should be settled by the executor of the estate.
-However, if you are the direct descendant of the deceased and the property you are inheriting is their main residence, then the amount of inheritance tax will be reduced.
+Inheritance tax becomes due within 12 months of the deceased's death and should be settled by the estate's executor.
+However, if you are the deceased's direct descendant and the property you inherit is their primary residence, then the amount of inheritance tax will be reduced.

 The main residence nil-rate bands will increase from 2021 to 2022 in accordance with the Consumer Price Index.
-Please visit https://www.gov.uk/government/publications/inheritance-tax-main-residence-nil-rate-band-and-the-existing-nil-rate-band/inheritance-tax-main-residence-nil-rate-band-and-the-existing-nil-rate-band for further information relating to inheritance tax.
+Please click here for further information relating to inheritance tax.

 Capital Gains Tax

-You may be inheriting a property, but for one reason or another, you do not want to keep it and decide to sell it.
+You may be inheriting a property, but you do not want to keep it and decide to sell it for one reason or another.
 In this case, you should be aware of what capital gains tax is and how it will affect your sale.

-If you are inheriting a property from which you going to be receiving rent or you will be letting it out yourself; then the income you start earning will be subject to income tax.
+If you inherit property from which you will be receiving rent or letting it out yourself; then the income you start earning will be subject to income tax.

-If you are inheriting a buy to let property want to sell the property you will first have to move for eviction of the existing tenant.
+If you inherit a buy to let property and want to sell the property, you will first have to move to eviction the existing tenant.
 Then you can proceed with the sale of the property.
-If you want to keep the buy to let property then you will need to enter into a new contract with the tenants which names you as the landlord.
+If you want to keep the buy to let property, you will need to enter into a new contract with the tenants which names you as the landlord.

-Further, also note that if there is a mortgage on the buy to let property you are inheriting, you have to get the mortgage transferred to your name or remortgage with the mortgage broker.
+Further, note that if there is a mortgage on the buy to let property you inherit, you have to get the mortgage transferred to your name or remortgage with the mortgage broker.